Home

 1879 - 60 x 75 cm - Pastel over monotype on paper

-Dallas Museum of Art >
+Dallas Museum of Art, Dallas, USA >

 Provenance: Moffett/Berson/Museum/Catalogue Raisonné Edgar Degas